 – O-1 – temporary worker in the sciences

 Review and decision will be made by the APFED Grant Review Committee and the APFED Board of Directors.
-The APFED Grant Committee will be formed for the purposes of reviewing grant applications and will be comprised of members of the APFED Board of Directors, Medical Advisory Panel and other certified members of the medical community as deemed necessary by the APFED Board of Directors.
+The APFED Grant Committee will be formed for the purposes of reviewing grant applications and will be comprised of members of the APFED Board of Directors, Health Sciences Advisory Council, and other certified members of the medical community as deemed necessary by the APFED Board of Directors.

 - The APFED HOPE Pilot Grant is designed to support the initiation of research that will be the basis of a larger research project within this subspecialty.
-Preference will be given to applicants with demonstrable interest and/or achievement in clinical care, education or research in eosinophil-associated diseases (EADs).
+Preference will be given to applicants with demonstrable interest and/or achievement in clinical care, education or research in eosinophil-associated diseases.

 - Receipt of the APFED HOPE Pilot Grant does not preclude the applicant from obtaining grant support from other sources.

 Other existing support cannot conflict with the requirements of the APFED HOPE Pilot Grant.

 - Support from the APFED HOPE Pilot Grant is to be acknowledged in all presentations and publications resulting from the APFED HOPE Pilot Grant sponsored research.

 - The APFED HOPE Pilot Grant is non-transferable.

 The proposal should contain the following components and be assembled in this order: